BenjaminBurton/BenjaminBurton/README.md

 <a href="https://www.linkedin.com/in/benjaminlburton/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a recent graduate in technology and a dedication to solving complex problems, with a profound interest in Cybersecurity.
+I am a recent graduate in technology and I'm dedicated to solving complex problems, with a profound interest in Cybersecurity.

 ## Objective